-- 7. possession of dangerous weapons, BB guns, or replica firearms with written permission of the principal or other person having general control and supervision of the school or the director of a child care center; or - 8. persons who are on unimproved property owned or leased by a child care center, school or school district unless the person knows that a student is currently present on the land for a school-related activity. - C. Policy Application to Instructional Equipment/Tools While the school district takes a firm "Zero Tolerance" position on the possession, use or distribution of weapons by students, and a similar position with regard to non-students, such a position is not meant to interfere with instruction or the use of appropriate equipment and tools by students or non-students.
-Such equipment and tools, when properly possessed, used and stored, shall not be considered in violation of the rule against the possession, use or distribution of weapons.
-However, when authorized instructional and work equipment and tools are used in a potentially dangerous or threatening manner, such possession and use will be treated as the possession and use of a weapon. - D. Firearms in School Parking Lots and Parking Facilities A school district may not prohibit the lawful carry or possession of firearms in a school parking lot or parking facility.
-For purposes of this policy, the "lawful" carry or possession of a firearm in a school parking lot or parking facility is specifically limited to non-student permit-holders authorized under Minn.
-Stat., Section 624.714, to carry a pistol in the interior of a vehicle or outside the motor vehicle for the purpose of directly placing a firearm in, or retrieving it from, the trunk or rear area of the vehicle.
+- 5. firearm safety or marksmanship courses or activities for students or nonstudents conducted on school property; - 6. possession of dangerous weapons, BB guns, or replica firearms by a ceremonial color guard; - 7. a gun or knife show held on school property; - 8. possession of dangerous weapons, BB guns, or replica firearms with written permission of the principal or other person having general control and supervision of the school or the director of a child care center; or - 9. persons who are on unimproved property owned or leased by a child care center, school or school district unless the person knows that a student is currently present on the land for a school-related activity.

+C. Policy Application to Instructional Equipment/Tools

+While the school district does not allow the possession, use, or distribution of weapons by students or nonstudents, such a position is not meant to interfere with instruction or the use of appropriate equipment and tools by students or nonstudents.
+Such equipment and tools, when properly possessed, used, and stored, shall not be considered in violation of the rule against the possession, use, or distribution of weapons.
+However, when authorized instructional and work equipment and tools are used in a potentially dangerous or threatening manner, such possession and use will be treated as the possession and use of a weapon.

+D. Firearms in School Parking Lots and Parking Facilities

+A school district may not prohibit the lawful carry or possession of firearms in a school parking lot or parking facility.
+For purposes of this policy, the "lawful" carry or possession of a firearm in a school parking lot or parking facility is specifically limited to nonstudent permit-holders authorized under Minnesota Statutes section 624.714 to carry a pistol in the interior of a vehicle or outside the motor vehicle for the purpose of directly placing a firearm in, or retrieving it from, the trunk or rear area of the vehicle.
 Any possession or carry of a firearm beyond the immediate vicinity of a permit-holder's vehicle shall constitute a violation of this policy.

-V. CONSEQUENCES FOR WEAPON POSSESSION/USE/DISTRIBUTION BY STUDENTS
+V. CONSEQUENCES FOR STUDENT WEAPON POSSESSION/USE/ DISTRIBUTION

-- A. The school district takes a position of "Zero Tolerance" in regard to the possession, use or distribution of weapons by students.
-Consequently, the minimum consequence for students possessing, using or distributing weapons shall include:

-- 1. immediate out-of-school suspension;
+- A. The school district does not allow the possession, use, or distribution of weapons by students.
+Consequently, the minimum consequence for students willfully possessing, using, or distributing weapons shall include: - 1. immediate out-of-school suspension;

 - 2. confiscation of the weapon;

 - 3. immediate notification of police;

 - 4. parent or guardian notification; and

 - 5. recommendation to the superintendent of dismissal for a period of time not to exceed one year.

 - B. Pursuant to Minnesota law, a student who brings a firearm, as defined by federal law, to school will be expelled for at least one year.
 The school board may modify this requirement on a case-by-case basis.

+- C. The building principal shall, as soon as practicable, refer to the criminal justice or juvenile delinquency system, as appropriate, a student who brings a firearm to school unlawfully.

-C. Administrative Discretion
+- D. Administrative Discretion

-While the school district takes a "Zero Tolerance" position on the possession, use or distribution of weapons by students, the superintendent may use discretion in determining whether, under the circumstances, a course of action other than the minimum consequences specified above is warranted.
+While the school district does not allow the possession, use, or distribution of weapons by students, the superintendent may use discretion in determining whether, under the circumstances, a course of action other than the minimum consequences specified above is warranted.
 If so, other appropriate action may be taken, including consideration of a recommendation for lesser discipline.

 VI.
-CONSEQUENCES FOR WEAPON POSSESSION/USE/DISTRIBUTION BY NON STUDENTS
+CONSEQUENCES FOR WEAPON POSSESSION/USE/DISTRIBUTION BY NONSTUDENTS